Mount Fuji is Japan’s highest mountain at 3,776 meters and a major cultural landmark spanning Yamanashi and Shizuoka prefectures.

 What is the highest mountain in Japan?

 Sitting at the top spot is Mount Fuji – Japan’s highest mountain at 3,776 meters (12,389 feet).
-As beautiful and symmetric as a postcard, this iconic active volcano is also culturally and spiritually significant.
+Although Mount Fuji is not as tall as the highest peak in the U.S., this iconic active volcano not only has a postcard-perfect symmetrical shape but also holds significant cultural and spiritual meaning.

 Why is it called Mt.
 Fuji?